ummadiviany/pds_assignment2/README.md

       - Input : "2+3*4^2"
       - Output : 50
       - Reasoning : 2+3* 4^2 => 2+3*16 => 2+48 => 50
+6. The recursion can be either functional or iterative.
+7. This task is **auto-graded**.
+Check the correctness of your code before submission.

 ### Task 3 : Recursive pattern printing
 1. The task is to implement the function `print_pattern` in `recursive_pattern.py` file.